Worksheet: Prevention of Rusting

 When intact, how does the coating protect the iron plate?

-- CThe coating reacts with rust to convert it back to metallic iron.
+- BThe coating reacts with rust to convert it back to metallic iron.

-- DThe coating reacts with oxygen to prevent it from reaching the iron plate.
+- CThe coating reacts with oxygen to prevent it from reaching the iron plate.

 If the coating is scratched, how does it continue to protect the iron plate?

-- AThe coating cannot protect the iron plate if scratched.
+- BThe coating cannot protect the iron plate if scratched.

-- BThe coating flows to fill the scratch.
+- CThe coating flows to fill the scratch.

 - DThe coating absorbs water and expands to fill the scratch.